Shinnnyshinshin/Coursera-Machine-Learning/README.md

 # Coursera-Machine-Learning

-Assignments from Coursera's Machine Learning course taught by Andrew Ng
+Assignments from Coursera's Machine Learning course taught by Andrew Ng.
+Original assignments, data and code in Octave.